 A mechanism for advancing the One Health initiative

 Human and animal health, and the status of ecosystems are inextricably linked, with nearly 75% of emerging and re-emerging infectious diseases that have affected humans within the last three decades being of zoonotic origin.
 In recognition of the fact that global surveillance of infectious diseases must therefore expand beyond humans to include animal and environmental aspects of pathogen emergence and re-emergence, the Institut Pasteur, via the Center for Global Health and the OITF, has become a key proponent of the One Health initiative.
 The Institut Pasteur and the IPIN regularly conduct and coordinate multi-sector investigations of cases of disease in humans, from rabies to influenza H5N1, in collaboration with ministries of agriculture and health in affected countries.
 This enables the Institut Pasteur and the OITF to integrate the One Health initiative into the global health agenda.

 Text by Arnaud Fontanet, director of the Center for Global Health.

-This text illustrate the report “The Geopolitics of the Mosquito” - Go further with our experts!, published to coincide with the release of Erik Orsenna's book, Géopolitique du moustique, Ed.
+This text illustrates the report “The Geopolitics of the Mosquito” - Go further with our experts!, published to coincide with the release of Erik Orsenna's book, Géopolitique du moustique, Ed.
 Fayard.